grod220/JavaScript3/Week1/MAKEME.md

 You are going to write a _Single Page Application_ (SPA) that uses the [GitHub API](https://developer.github.com/guides/getting-started/).

-This application should display information about the available [HYF GitHub repositories](https://github.com/hackyourfuture).
+This application should display information about the available [FooCoding GitHub repositories](https://github.com/foocoding).
 The functionalities we would like to see in your application are as follows:

 - The user should be able to select a repository from a list of available repositories.
 - The application should display high-level information about the selected repository and show a list of its contributors.